ctrlflowjs/ctrlflow/README.md

 ctrlflow is a JS framework that extends your web application into a **homegrown no-code process automation platform**.
 It provides a no-code workflow builder UI for business users, backed by an execution engine that runs inside your app.
 Easily make your functionality available to users as no-code modules, or plug in modules pulled from the open source community.

-Typical SaaS no-code platforms give non-technical users more power than they know what to do with while leaving developer extensibility and support as an afterthought. ctrlflow inverts the control, empowering devs to support a competitive no-code user experience without compromising their ability to write, test, debug, and monitor code.
-Pure no-code is a great option for fledgling businesses, but business maturity is built on a foundation of strong engineering capabilities.
+Typical SaaS no-code platforms give non-technical users more power than they know what to do with while leaving developer extensibility and support as an afterthought. ctrlflow inverts the control, empowering developers to support a competitive no-code user experience free of nitty-gritty integration logic, and without compromising their ability to write, test, debug, and monitor code like professionals.

-The project is v0 and still in early development. v0 releases are always expected to run (please give it a try and share feedback!) just be warned that there will be bugs, and preserving backwards compatibility is not yet a priority.
+The project is v0 and still in early development. v0 releases are expected to run (please give it a try and share feedback!), just be warned that there will be bugs, and preserving backwards compatibility is not yet a priority.

 ## Getting Started